jeffpowrs/terse-intro-to-browserify/README.md

 `browserify main.js -o bundle.js`

-This command will bundle main.js, and all it's required modules into a single javascript file that can be included in your application.
+This command will recursively bundle main.js, and all of it's required modules into a single javascript file that can be included in your application.

-Now let's run `npm install` to install the modules we will be using in our demos.
+Now run `npm install` to install the modules we will be using in our demos.

 ## Trying some examples.

 ### Example One

+Here we will use the `util` Node-core module as well as the underscore.js node package, so make sure you have underscore installed.

+`% npm install underscore -g`

-`cd ./ex1_underscore`
+`% cd ./ex1_underscore`

-`browserify main.js -o bundle.js`
+`% browserify main.js -o bundle.js`

-`open index.html`

-Now open `ex1_underscore/index.html` in your browser.
+Now open `ex1_underscore/index.html` in your browser, `% open index.html`.

 You should see **some number** displayed in Green.